Governing Board of Directors

 JD Talasek is the director of Cultural Programs of the National Academy of Sciences (CPNAS), Washington, D.C., which is focused on the exploration of the intersections among science, medicine, technology and visual culture.
 Talasek is creator and moderator of a regular salon called DASER (DC Art Science Evening Rendezvous) held at the NAS and also serves as the chair of the Leonardo Education and Art Forum (LEAF).
 Additionally, he serves on the Contemporary Art and Science Committee (CASC) at the Smithsonian’s National Museum of Natural History and is the art advisor for Issues in Science and Technology Magazine (jointly published by the National Academies, University of Texas at Dallas and Arizona State University).
 Talasek was the creator and organizer of two international online symposia on Visual Culture and Bioscience (2007) and Visual Culture and Evolution (2010).
 He has taught at the University of Delaware and Essex and Howard Community Colleges.
 Talasek has curated several exhibitions at the National Academy of Sciences, including: Imagining Deep Time; Visionary Anatomies; Absorption + Transmission: Work by Mike and Doug Starn; and Cycloids: Paintings by Michael Schultheis.
 At the University of Delaware, he organized and curated Observations in an Occupied Wilderness: Photographs by Terry Falke; and LightBox: The Visual AIDS Archive Project.
 He holds a BS in Photography from East Texas State University, an MFA in Studio Arts from the University of Delaware, an MA in Museum Studies from the University of Leicester.

-Darlene Tong is Head of Information, Research & Instructional Services at San Francisco State University.
-She is the Library subject liaison for the University’s art, architecture and design programs.
-A prolific writer, Tong has presented material on archiving new art documentation and has written about alternative art and multicultural art research.
+Darlene Tong is the Library subject liaison for the art, museum studies, and design programs at San Francisco State University.
+Tong has presented material on archiving new art documentation and has written about alternative art and multicultural art research.
 Tong contributed to the CCA Wattis Institute for Contemporary Art’s God Only Knows Who the Audience Is exhibition, panel presentation, and catalog in 2011.
-Tong is a contributor to the newly published book entitled Artist Run Spaces: Non Profit Collective Organizations in the 1960s & 1970s, (Gabriele Detterer and Maurizio Nanucci, eds.), published by JRP/Ringier in January 2013.
+Tong is a contributor to the book entitled Artist Run Spaces: Non Profit Collective Organizations in the 1960s & 1970s, (Gabriele Detterer and Maurizio Nanucci, eds.), published by JRP/Ringier in January 2013.
 In addition to serving on the Leonardo/ISAST Board, Tong also serves on the Board of Directors of La Mamelle/Art Com, a nonprofit artist organization that supported alternative art and new art technologies, active from 1975–1997.
 She prepared the La Mamelle/Art Com Archives that are currently housed at Stanford University.

 John S. Weber is the Founding Director of the Institute of the Arts and Sciences at the University of California, Santa Cruz, and an adjunct faculty member in the Division of the Arts.
 Conceived as more than a museum, the new Institute is designed to function as an intellectual hub for visiting faculty, UCSC faculty, and artists, scientists and humanists-in-residence, as well as provide space for site-specific installations, seminars, events, and hands-on research.
 Weber was formerly the Dayton Director of the Frances Young Tang Teaching Museum and Art Gallery at Skidmore College in Saratoga Springs, New York, an interdisciplinary museum opened in 2000.
 At the Tang he supervised all operations and staff, and organized exhibitions.
 From 1993–2004, he was the Curator of Education and Public Programs at the San Francisco Museum of Modern Art, where he spear-headed the architectural design and program of SFMOMA’s Koret Visitor Education Center, founded the museum’s interactive educational technologies program, and co-curated exhibitions.
 From 1987–1993 Weber served as curator of contemporary art at the Portland Art Museum in Oregon.
 Weber holds a BA from Reed College (1978), and an MFA from the University of California, San Diego (1984), where he began his career as a studio artist.
 He has taught at Skidmore College, the San Francisco Art Institute, Mills College, the University of Washington, and the Pacific Northwest College of Art.